IMPACT 2026

 |

-for parallelization and memory optimization, polyhedral techniques
+parallelization and memory optimization, they provide high impact in

-machine learning, scientific computing and media processing.
+competitive areas such as machine learning, scientific computing, and

 IMPACT is a unique event focusing on polyhedral compilation.
 The